Mapple: A Domain-Specific Language for Mapping Distributed Programs: A Core Challenge: Mapping Task Spaces to Processor Spaces

 \subsection{Motivating Examples}

-We present three example mappers in \name to illustrate how iteration spaces are mapped onto processor spaces.
-First, we describe a standard block distribution in \Cref{subsubsec:standardblock} to introduce the core concepts.
+We present three example mappers in \name{} to illustrate how task spaces are mapped onto processor spaces.
+The task space comes from the application code, which is separate from the mapper.
+We show how tasks and task spaces are defined in \Cref{subsec:cannon} of the supplementary material.

+Below, we describe a standard block distribution in \Cref{subsubsec:standardblock} to introduce the core concepts.
 Next, we discuss a custom cyclic distribution in \Cref{subsubsec:nonstandard}, which is not supported in keyword-based mapping interfaces.
-Finally, we use a mapper from Solomonik's 2.5D matrix multiplication algorithm~\cite{solomonik2011communication} in \Cref{subsubsec:mismatch} to demonstrate the complexity introduced by mismatched dimensionality between the iteration and processor spaces.
+Finally, we use a mapper from Solomonik's 2.5D matrix multiplication algorithm~\cite{solomonik2011communication} in \Cref{subsubsec:mismatch} to demonstrate the complexity introduced by mismatched dimensionality between the task and processor spaces.